Attention to typography is essential in maintaining professionalism and credibility of your Web communications.

 - Link text should describe the content you are linking to.

-This is essential for accessibility reasons.
-Screen readers such as JAWS allow users to tab between links.
-The browser will only read the link text.
+The W3C recommends against using "click here" and similar phrases because the phrase describes the mechanics.
+It also negatively impacts accessibility.
+Screen readers such as JAWS allow users to tab between links and the browser will only read the link text.

 - GOOD: “Apply to the graduate program.”